alannotnerd/packer.nvim/README.md

 - `packer.clean()`: Remove any disabled or no longer managed plugins
 - `packer.sync(plugins)`: Perform a `clean` followed by an `update`.
 - `packer.sync(opts, plugins)`: Can take same optional options as `update`.
-- `packer.compile(path)`: Compile lazy-loader code and save to `path`.
 - `packer.snapshot(snapshot_name, ...)`: Creates a snapshot file that will live under `config.snapshot_path/<snapshot_name>`.
 If `snapshot_name` is an absolute path, then that will be the location where the snapshot will be taken.
 Optionally, a list of plugins name can be provided to selectively choose the plugins to snapshot.
 - `packer.rollback(snapshot_name, ...)`: Rollback plugins status a snapshot file that will live under `config.snapshot_path/<snapshot_name>`.
 If `snapshot_name` is an absolute path, then that will be the location where the snapshot will be taken.
 Optionally, a list of plugins name can be provided to selectively choose which plugins to revert.
 - `packer.delete(snapshot_name)`: Deletes a snapshot file under `config.snapshot_path/<snapshot_name>`.
 If `snapshot_name` is an absolute path, then that will be the location where the snapshot will be deleted.

-### Compiling Lazy-Loaders
-To optimize startup time, `packer.nvim` compiles code to perform the lazy-loading operations you specify.
-This means that you do not need to load `packer.nvim` unless you want to perform some plugin management operations.

-To generate the compiled code, call `packer.compile(path)`, where `path` is some file path on your `runtimepath`, with a `.vim` extension.
-This will generate a blend of Lua and Vimscript to load and configure all your lazy-loaded plugins (e.g. generating commands, autocommands, etc.) and save it to `path`.
-Then, when you start vim, the file at `path` is loaded (because `path` must be on your `runtimepath`), and lazy-loading works.

-If `path` is not provided to `packer.compile`, the output file will default to the value of `config.compile_path`.

-`packer.compile()` will run during
-`packer.sync()`, if set to `true`.
-Note that otherwise, you **must** run `packer.compile` yourself to generate the lazy-loader file!

-**NOTE:** If you use a function value for `config` or `setup` keys in any plugin specifications, it **must not** have any upvalues (i.e. captures).
-We currently use Lua's `string.dump` to compile config/setup functions to bytecode, which has this limitation.
-Additionally, if functions are given for these keys, the functions will be passed the plugin name and information table as arguments.

-### User autocommands
-`packer` runs most of its operations asyncronously.
-If you would like to implement automations that require knowing when the operations are complete, you can use the following `User` autocmds (see `:help User` for more info on how to use):

-- `PackerCompileDone`: Fires after compiling (see [the section on compilation](#compiling-lazy-loaders))

 ### Using a floating window
 You can configure Packer to use a floating window for command outputs by passing a utility